build-boxes/webnode/README.md

 # WebNode
 It is a Vagrant and Ansible Playbook that builds a local host with Apache2, MariaDB, PHP, Wordpress and Postfix Relay Roles.
 It can also be used to deploy it on Public Cloud providers.
-Currently 2 Public Cloud provider (Linode, Azure) scripts are included.
+Currently 4 Public Cloud provider (Linode, Azure, AWS, GCP) scripts are included.

 ## Disclaimer
 1. There are no Guarantee of anything about this script, please use of your own accord.
 2. Hosting on Public-Cloud is NOT free.
-See Linode/Azure pricing before usage of this script.
+See Linode/Azure/AWS/GCP pricing before usage of this script.
 3. If you are testing this script, then make sure that all resources created on the public cloud are also deleted after the testing is completed.
-Otherwise you may be surprised by a costly bill from Azure or Linode.
+Otherwise you may be surprised by a costly bill from Azure or Linode or other Public Cloud provider.

 ## Copy VMHDK to Physical Disk
 VirtualBox VMHDK disk images can be converted into Physical Disk images.
 General Process is as follows: